 You may have heard the term “AFib” before.
 But do you know how it occurs—or why it’s dangerous?
 Simply put, an arrhythmia is when your heart doesn’t beat normally—and atrial fibrillation, or AFib, is the most common type of arrhythmia.
 It occurs when the upper chambers of the heart beat irregularly and out of sync with the lower chambers, which can increase the risk of blood clots, stroke, and heart attack.*

 AFib can be hard to diagnose.
 It can come and go, so it may not be happening when you see your doctor or get an ECG.
 Palpitations and shortness of breath can be symptoms, but some people don’t have any symptoms.
 The good news, though, is that AFib is treatable.
 The earlier you identify it, the earlier you can do something.

-That’s where Fitbit’s Irregular Heart Rhythm Notifications feature comes in.** The feature has been validated in a large clinical study and reviewed and cleared by the US FDA.
+That’s where Fitbit’s Irregular Heart Rhythm Notifications feature comes in.** The feature has been validated in a large clinical study and reviewed and cleared by the US FDA and CE.
 Only a healthcare provider can diagnose AFib, but this all new feature can help identify if your heart rhythm shows signs of this condition—so that you can have a better conversation with your doctor about your heart health.

 How it works

 You can check for signs of an irregular heart rhythm that may be AFib just by wearing your Fitbit tracker or smartwatch.
 When you’re still or sleeping, your device collects your heart rhythm data to check for irregularities in the beat to beat variation that may be signs of AFib.

 Open the Fitbit app each day to sync your data from the previous night so that it can be analyzed.

 After analysis, if multiple readings show signs of an irregular rhythm, you’ll get a notification in the app.
 Set up notifications from either the Heart tile or Discover tab in the Fitbit app.